Going green: What does feeding sustainably sourced dog treats mean?

 To ensure that future generations (both two-legged and four-legged) are able to prosper with Mother Nature, this means playing our part with these positive solutions and going green wherever possible.

-When taking a microscopic look on ways that dog ownership can be a sustainable practice, a large part of this includes our doggo’s diet and having a keen and discerning eye on its journey from paddock to plate.
+When taking a microscopic look at ways dog ownership can be sustainable, a large part of this includes our doggo’s diet and having a keen and discerning eye on its journey from paddock to plate.

 How can pet treats be sustainable?